magaloop/contact_book/README.md

-The frontend is a React JS single page application, using [Apollo Client](https://www.apollographql.com/docs/react/) to perform queries to the GraphQL API exposed by the backend, or [axios](https://github.com/axios/axios) to perform requests to the REST endpoints offered by the backend.
+The frontend is a React JS single page application, using [Apollo Client](https://www.apollographql.com/docs/react/) to perform queries to the GraphQL API exposed by the backend, and [axios](https://github.com/axios/axios) to perform requests to the REST endpoints offered by the backend.

 The app uses [Webpack](https://webpack.js.org) via the